 She was estimated to be worth $30 million dollars at her peak.
-Thus, she was one of the major entrepreneurs of San Francisco.
+Thus, she was one of the major entrepreneurs in San Francisco.
 She publicly supported the civil rights of African-Americans.

 She is known in the African-American community for her philanthropy, as she spent her fortune fighting for the wrongfully accused African-Americans in the court of law.

 Mae Jemison received her doctorate degree in medicine from Cornell University and her bachelor’s degree in Chemical Engineering from Stanford University.